 4. How many officers is the police department hiring?

-5. Do out-of-state officers have to go through the academy again?
+5. I am already a certified police officer, will I have to go through the academy again?

-Officers who are already certified by the Alabama Peace Officer’s Standards and Training Commission are not required to attend a state academy unless they have been out of law enforcement for more than two years.
+Officers who are already certified by the Alabama Peace Officer’s Standards and Training Commission are not required to attend a state academy unless they have been out of law enforcement for more than two years, in which case they will have to attend a 2 week state APOSTC refresher course.
 But each applicant will have to attend our Recruit Academy that we hold at our Training Center.
 Out-of-state officers are required to meet standards set by the commission and under certain circumstances can receive a waiver for lateral entry equivalency training and may not be required to attend the state academy except for an 80-hour course.
 This information is available though Alabama Peace Officers Standards and Training Commissions Web site, www.apostc.state.al.us.
 All police officers (which includes Municipal Police, Deputy Sheriffs, State Troopers or any sworn officers who have authority under law to make arrest) in the State of Alabama must be certified by the Peace Officers Training and Standards Commission.